owid/sdg-tracker.org/pages/zero-hunger.md

         <div class="col-md">
             <span>SDG Indicator 2.2.1</span>
             <h3>Prevalence of childhood stunting</h3>
-            <p><strong>Definition:</strong> Indicator 2.2.1 is the <q>prevalence of stunting among children under 5 years of age</q>. <p>Stunting represents severe malnutrition as is apparent when a child has too <a href="https://ourworldindata.org/hunger-and-undernourishment#too-little-height-for-age-stunting">low height-for-age</a>.
-A child is stunted when his or her height-for-age is 2 or more standard deviations below the median of the World Health Organization (WHO) <i>Child Growth Standards</i>.</p>
+            <p><strong>Definition:</strong> Indicator 2.2.1 is the <q>prevalence of stunting among children under 5 years of age</q>. <p>Stunting represents severe malnutrition as is apparent when a child has <a href="https://ourworldindata.org/hunger-and-undernourishment#too-little-height-for-age-stunting">too low height-for-age</a>.
+A child is stunted when their height-for-age is 2 or more standard deviations below the median of the World Health Organization (WHO) <i>Child Growth Standards</i>.</p>
             <p><strong>Goal:</strong> By 2030 <q>end all forms of malnutrition, including achieving, by 2025, the internationally agreed targets on stunting and wasting in children under 5 years of age</q>. <p>The intermediate target is a reduction in the prevalence of stunting <a href="http://apps.who.int/iris/bitstream/handle/10665/149018/WHO_NMH_NHD_14.2_eng.pdf?sequence=1"> by 40% by 2025</a> (from 2012 levels).</p>
             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> entry on <a href="https://ourworldindata.org/hunger-and-undernourishment">Hunger and Undernourishment</a>.</p>
             <p><strong>Additional charts:</strong>